coder-3000-e/Star-Wars/README.md

 - [Git](https://git-scm.com/downloads)

 ## Getting Started
-Follow these steps to set up and run the EPC Dashboard:
+Follow these steps to set up and run the Star Wars Comparison tool:

 1. **Install .NET 6:**
    - Visit [this link](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) and follow the installation instructions to install .NET 6.